 The subsequent accounting for the contingent consideration that do not qualify as measurement period adjustments depends on how the contingent consideration is classified.
-Contingent consideration that is classified as equity is not remeasured at subsequent reporting periods and its subsequent settlement is accounted for within equity.
-Contingent consideration that is classified as an asset or a liability is remeasured at subsequent reporting periods in accordance with HKFRS 9 Financial Instruments, or HKAS 37 Provisions, Contingent Liabilities and Contingent Assets, as appropriate, with the corresponding gain or loss being recognised in profit or loss.
+Contingent consideration that is classified as equity is not remeasured at subsequent reporting dates and its subsequent settlement is accounted for within equity.
+Contingent consideration that is classified as an asset or a liability is remeasured at fair value subsequent reporting dates with the corresponding gain or loss being recognised in profit or loss.